clientIO/joint/docs/src/joint/api/layout/Port.md

 #### Line

-A layout which evenly spreads ports along a line defined by the `start` and the `end` point.
+A layout which evenly spreads ports along a line defined by a `start` and en `end` point.

 <table>
     <tr>